OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:52

-And the disciples were filled with joy and with the Holy Spirit.
+And the disciples were filled with joy and the presence of the Holy Spirit.